Expat and Local Wages in China

 The opening up and economic development of China since the early 1980s has been dramatic.
 One of the main drivers of this was certainly the large availability of cheap labor, propelling the country forward.
 The often-used phrase of “the world’s factory” was an appropriate description, with companies and inbound investment attracted by the possibilities of low-cost manufacturing.

 In the past decade this has started to change.
 The economy has matured, and the strengths of China have shifted away from this low cost manufacturing hub into higher technology and service industries.
 For inbound investors, the growing appeal has been to take advantage of a rapidly rising domestic market, rather than a cheap labor pool.
 And with these changes, wages have risen (along with cost of living in the country!)

 This trend for increasing wages looks set to continue, although the pace has decreased in the past few years.
 The economy continues to grow, prices continue to rise and skills and education continue to improve.
 Urban and regional differences are significant, but these too may decrease, with a major current government focus being the reduction of rural poverty.

 Chinese employment and labor law

 Since opening up the economy in the 1980s, China has developed extensive new laws and economic guidelines.
-Employment and labor is currently governed by two mains legal frameworks – the 1995 Labor Law and the 2008 (amended in 2012) Labor Contract Law (sometime referred as “Employment Contract Law”.
+Employment and labor are currently governed by two mains legal frameworks – the 1995 Labor Law and 2008 (amended in 2012) Labor Contract Law (sometimes referred to as “Employment Contract Law”.
 Together these laws define the main requirements for employment, contract, and termination, payment of wages, etc..